Disappearing debtors: Improving Your Chances of Successful Debt Recovery

 As a creditor it might seem like they have gone for good, but remember: nobody really disappears off the face of the earth.

 So what can you do about it?
-Well, under the Civil Procedure Rules there ARE debt collection measures you can take in order to improve your chances of seeing your money again.
+Well, under the Civil Procedure Rules there ARE debt recovery measures you can take in order to improve your chances of seeing your money again.
 Just take a look…

 Your Legal Position